lingtalfi/Light_RealGenerator/personal/mydoc/pages/realgen-configuration-block.md

             # The available values are:
             # - database
             type: database
-            # Array.
-Optional.
-Defines the options for the given success handler type.
-            options:

         # Bool.
 Optional.
+Defaults to true.
-Applies only if type=database.
-Whether to use the form multiplier trick on has tables.
+        # Whether to use the multiplier mode on has tables.
+        # It's used to generate both the database success handler and the realform configuration items.
+        #
         # See https://github.com/lingtalfi/TheBar/blob/master/discussions/form-multiplier.md for more info.
+        #
         # If you use this option, make sure that
         # - the multiplier.column is placed before the multiplier.update_cleaner_column in the table,
         # - the strict ric of the table is composed of the multiplier column and update_cleaner_column only
         # That's because our generator guesses the multiplier columns from the strict ric,  and considers the first
         # entry to be the foreign key to the left member, and the second the foreign key to the right member of the has table.
         # More info on ric strict: https://github.com/lingtalfi/NotationFan/blob/master/ric.md#the-strict-ric
         #
         use_multiplier_on_has: true